 Photo across top of the page/header: One Book, One San Diego is a partnership between KPBS and the San Diego Public Library, designed to bring San Diegans together through an enriching, locally relevant literary experience.
 Credit: Charie Juaneza

-*In 2023, MACP partnered with both the Minneapolis Foundation and Saint Paul & Minnesota Foundation to provide community responsiveness grants with funding from the Margaret A. Cargill Fund.
+*In 2023, MACP made payments via direct grants and partnered with both the Minneapolis Foundation and Saint Paul & Minnesota Foundation to provide community responsiveness funding from the Margaret A. Cargill Fund.

 Twin Cities organizations are supporting families taking their first steps into American life after displacement and conflict.
 Afghan Cultural Society and the Ukrainian American Community Center of Minnesota empower immigrants and refugees with employment, housing, and wellness resources, providing lasting support that creates a stronger foundation for new Minnesotans.